dpebert7/UBILit/README.md

 $ heroku local
 ```

-Your app should now be running on [localhost:5000](http://localhost:5000/).
+Your app should now be running on [localhost:5000](http://localhost:5000/), with a Bokeh demo at [localhost:5000/test/](http://localhost:5000/test/)

 ## Deploying to Heroku